• Skip to primary navigation

 For several months, my wife and I had been desperately clinging to this hope, much like the gritty sandstone rock face.

 Before cancer, I thought I knew what hope was, but mine had never been tested like this.
 Incurable cancer proved a daunting journey.
-Yet I believed that there was hope, because of the goodness of God and also the advancements in cancer treatment that researchers are making every day.
+Yet I believed that there was hope, because of the goodness of God and also the advancements in cancer treatment.

 My medical hope

-Because of this, my hope began to grow.
+Because of his words, though seemingly unbelievable at first, my hope began to grow.
 I wondered if maybe my diagnosis wouldn’t unfold they way everyone said it would.

-And so my wife and I chose to believe and and wait for a good outcome, however risky that might prove.
+My wife and I chose to hope and and wait for a good outcome, however risky that might prove.

 Inspiration from a tough experience

-And so, my wife and I climbed up the knobby face that day.
-And just like the cancer journey we had already ascended, my path looked precarious, capable of my feet slipping off one side or the other.
+Climbing up the knobby face that day, our path felt precarious, capable of my feet slipping off one side or the other, kind of like my cancer journey.

-In the depths of my journey, I wrote a series of articles about searching for hope against cancer called The Pathway to Hope.
+In the depths of my experience, I wrote a series of articles about searching for hope against cancer called The Pathway to Hope.

-Throughout the preceding months, I white-knuckled my way through every scan, doctor appointment, and mystery pain that cropped up in my body.
-Inspired by such experiences, I wrote Fighting the Fear of Cancer and also 10 Tips for Facing Your Next Scan.
-Fear constantly assaulted my mind, bringing dark and unsettling thoughts, like leaving my wife and daughter behind in the world.
+I also wrote Fighting the Fear of Cancer and also 10 Tips for Facing Your Next Scan, as I white-knuckled my way through every scan, doctor appointment, and mystery pain that cropped up in my body that I thought could be a recurrence.
+Fear constantly lurked in my mind, bringing dark and unsettling thoughts, like leaving my wife and daughter behind in the world.

 Living not dying

 Climbing in March that day, I wasn’t thinking about death.
 I was thinking about living.
-After 20 minutes or so, I reached the halfway point of the climb, which eases in difficulty onto a shelf, but I still felt extremely exposed.
-I built an anchor, clipped myself in and took a few moments to let my muscles relax.
-Then I set the belay, pulled up the rope and yelled to my wife, “OK, Elizabeth, you are on belay.”
+After 20 minutes or so, I reached the halfway point of the climb, which eases in difficulty onto a shelf, but I still feels exposed.
+I built an anchor, clipped myself in and began pulling the rope up.
+I set the belay and then yelled, “OK, Elizabeth, you are on belay.”

-As I waited for her to climb to me, I couldn’t help thinking how fitting it was that we were tied together with a rope, relying on each other to get through this dangerous territory.
+As I waited for her to climb, I couldn’t help thinking how fitting it was that we were tied together with a rope, relying on each other to get through this dangerous territory.

 It was a fitting analogy for what it had been like to walk through incurable cancer together.